emilpartow/financial-sentiment-pipeline/README.md

   Only new posts are processed and appended to the results, so repeated runs are efficient.
 - **Easy CSV Export:**
   Both raw and sentiment-enriched data are saved as CSV files for further analysis or visualization.
-- **Costumizable:**
+- **Customizable & Easily Extendable:**
   Supports flexible company/keyword lists, subreddits, and collection intervals.
-- **Easily Extendable:**
-  The modular design allows you to easily add new companies, subreddits, or even other social media/comment sources.
 You can customize or expand the pipeline for your own research needs.

 ## Directory Structure